How to Retain Talent

 The main reasons cited by people leaving their company to join another is a lack of clarity about their role and what was expected of them, a lack of clarity about future prospects and earnings potential, not enough feedback on their performance, not enough meetings to discuss progress and development and not providing a proper environment and framework in which the employee felt they could succeed and progress.
 So, how can companies ensure that they keep their best talent from heading off elsewhere?

-Tips For Retaining Talent
+Tips for Retaining Talent

 Although business moves fast and the time it would take to mentor each and every one of your staff individually would be quite time consuming, in the long run it does pay off handsomely in that your workforce will see themselves as valued individuals as well as being part of a much larger team.
 To keep hold of them by keeping them happy and motivated not only enables your company to prosper but reduces the risk of people taking their talents elsewhere which is often very costly to employers who will have then wasted vast sums of money and time spent on training them, not to mention the additional cost and upheaval of training their replacements.